Library cards are free if you live, work, attend school, or pay property taxes in Aiken, Bamberg, Barnwell or Edgefield counties.

 |Microfilm printouts (reverse print)||80¢ per page|

 The ABBE Regional Library System provides meeting rooms at the following library locations for use by the public.
-The rules governing the use of each facility can be found by clicking on the desired location below.
 Contact the location directly for more information and to place a reservation.

 Aiken County Public Library